Prairie Centre for Excellence in Mentoring

 Interested?
 We hope so, and really look forward to hearing from you.

-The first focus groups will be beginning this summer, and we’d love for you to be part of this pioneering work!
+We’d love for you to be part of this pioneering work!

 For more information and details on how to participate please contact: